EgeAtesalp/ArbitrumTestnet_Gas_Analysis/README.md

 Deploying a Smart Contract in the Abritrum Rinkeby Testnet is quite easy and intuitive.
 Since deployment requires some amount of ETH as fee, it is adviced to first have an account with some ETH in the L2 by following the steps above.
 For more information, check out https://developer.offchainlabs.com/docs/contract_deployment

+- Install all the dependencies and the Arbitrum Monorepo following the steps in the following link: https://developer.offchainlabs.com/docs/installation

 - Create a smart contract project that you would like to deploy to the L2.
 For this guide, I have chosen to deploy a very simple HelloWorld contract, using Hardhat.
-The contract and the config files can be found in this repository. contracts/MyContract.sol
+The contract and the config files can be found in this repository.

+contracts/MyContract.sol

 ```
 pragma  solidity 0.8.5;